hbctraining/main/registrations/AllFunders_Intro-bulkRNAseq-PartII-and-Intro-to-R-bundle.md

 ### **Prerequisites:**

-This is one of our bundled workshops and has *NO prerequisites* and no prior programming experience is required.
+This is one of our bundled workshops and has NO prerequisites and no prior programming experience is required, however, R is a pre-requisite for Introduction to bulk RNA-seq Part II.

-Intro to R will fulfil the required prerequisite for other HBC advanced [workshops](https://hbctraining.github.io/main/training_spring2019.html#advanced-topics-analysis-of-high-throughput-sequencing-ngs-data) including Introduction to single cell RNA-seq analysis.
+Intro to R will fulfil the required prerequisite for other HBC advanced [workshops](https://hbctraining.github.io/main/training_spring2019.html#advanced-topics-analysis-of-high-throughput-sequencing-ngs-data) including Introduction to single cell RNA-seq analysis and Introduction to bulk RNA-seq Part II.

 ---